Risk and Audit Committee

 The tasks, duties, and powers of the Risk and Audit Committee are defined in the organisational regulations of 2 December 2014.
 The full Board of Directors is informed of the activities of the Risk and Audit Committee by the latter’s Chairman at the next Board meeting and decides on any resulting proposals.

-The Risk and Audit Committee is made up of Albert Leiser (Chairman), Olivier Steimer (member) and Thomas Stenz (member).
-Meetings are normally attended by the Chief Financial Officer.
+The Risk and Audit Committee is made up of Thomas Stenz (Chairman) and Olivier Steimer (member).
+Meetings are attended by the Chief Financial Officer.

-In 2016, the Risk and Audit Committee held three meetings.
-The main focus was on reviewing the 2015 annual financial statement and the 2016 halfyearly financial statement in relation to the above-mentioned tasks.
+In 2018, the Risk and Audit Committee held two meetings, each of which lasted two and a half hours.
+The main focus was on reviewing the 2017 annual financial statement and the 2018 half-yearly financial statement in relation to the above-mentioned tasks.
 In addition, cooperation with the external auditors and the operational management was assessed in detail.
-The Chief Financial Officer was present at two of the meetings.
-A third meeting, dealing with specific accounting matters, was also attended by the Chairman of the Board and the Chief Executive Officer.
-Representatives of the external auditors and the external real estate valuer were present for individual items on the agenda.
+Both meetings were attended by all Committee members for the full duration.
+Representatives of the external auditors, the external real estate valuer and the internal auditors were present for individual items on the agenda.